leeadh/NodeJS-with-ATP/README.md

 There are a few folders we need to take note here

- Markup : * Bullet list
-              * Nested bullet
-                  * Sub-nested bullet etc
-          * Bullet list item 2

- Markup : * wallet_ADRDEMO: This is our wallet which contains our unzipped ATP credentials.
+* wallet_ADRDEMO: This is our wallet which contains our unzipped ATP credentials.
 We will be changing this later to connect to your own ATP demo
-  Markup : * dbconfig: This is our ATP connection admin/password.
+* dbconfig: This is our ATP connection admin/password.
 We will be changing this later to connect to your own ATP demo
-  Markup : * OradbInstaClient: This is our instaclient needed to connect to ATP Markup : * retrieveresultsJS/addresultsHS: This is our nodeJS file which will do a retrieval/add RESTFUL service from/to ATP
+* dbconfig: OradbInstaClient: This is our instaclient needed to connect to ATP
+* retrieveresultsJS/addresultsHS: This is our nodeJS file which will do a retrieval/add RESTFUL service from/to ATP
-  Markup : * OradbInstaClient: This is our instaclient needed to connect to ATP
+* OradbInstaClient: This is our instaclient needed to connect to ATP